wevm/wagmi/docs/dev/creating-connectors.md

 ## 5. Export the connector

-Export the connector from `packages/connector/src/exports/index.ts` in alphabetic order.
+Export the connector from `packages/connector/src/exports/index.ts` in betabetic order.

 ```ts
 export { fooBarBaz } from './fooBarBaz.js'